MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/owner-requirements-and-privileges.md

 In other words, there are two main types of lobbies available&mdash;Server-owned and client-owned.

 Server-owned lobbies can be lobbies owned by your title and waits for players to join.
 These lobbies have your title game server listed as the owner.
 Client-owned lobbies are those that are created on behalf on players.
 These lobbies have a client listed as the owner.
 It's important to note that PlayFab Lobby is a service so all lobbies are created on PlayFab servers.
-(Is this correct?)

 To learn how to create lobbies, see [Create a lobby](create-a-lobby.md) and [Lobby and matchmaking walkthrough](lobby-and-matchmaking.md).